JarvusInnovations/hologit/README.md

   - Lensing only needs to exchange object hashes, so objects tree could be mounted read-write and the rest could be empty
   - More robust options might include using git's fetch/push mechanism and/or mounting objects tree as read-only alternates
     - A git SmartHTTP server could be exposed via the studio socket, but could objects be exchanged as efficiently as just bind-mounting the objects database directly?
+- [ ] Enable running web-based code editor as a holoreactor to your code base

 ## Reference